coryhouse/switchboard-with-vite-demo/README.md

 # SwitchBoard 🎛

-SwitchBoard is toolkit for creating custom DevTools and mock APIs for your React app.
+SwitchBoard is a toolkit for creating custom DevTools and mock APIs for your React app.

 ## Features